 Research methods

-The methods used were classic methods of bioinformatics, but very well founded and with proven reliability.
-Comparative modeling is the simplest methodology of molecular modeling, which can be used in this study due to antigen conditions.
-Once the input data is well filtered, the results are very satisfactory - this can be proven by the similarity of the structures with the homologous ones.
+The methods used were classic methods of bioinformatics, which were well established and had proven reliability.
+Comparative modeling is the simplest methodology of molecular modeling, which was used in this study due to antigen conditions.
+Once the input data is well filtered, the results are very satisfactory, which can be proven by the similarity of the structures with the homologous ones.

 Research results

 The results obtained in this study were considered of good quality; no important parameters, such as steric impediment and lack of stability, were observed.
-Therefore, for the purpose for which they were intended - research of immunodominant epitopes, the models were considered satisfactory.
+Therefore, the structure models of M. leprae antigens are satisfactory for the research of immunodominant epitopes. .

 Research conclusions